-The National Institute for Health Research (NIHR) was established in 2006 to improve the health and wealth of the nation through research and is funded by the Department of Health and Social Care.
+The NIHR was established in 2006 to improve the health and wealth of the nation through research and is funded by the Department of Health and Social Care.
 In 2015, the NIHR Global Health Research (GHR) portfolio was established to support applied health research for the direct and primary benefit of people in low-and middle-income countries (LMICs) on the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) list, using UK Aid from the UK government.

 The Global Health Research portfolio is underpinned by three principles which guide development and delivery.
 These are: